searchivarius/PermTest/README.md

 Software description
 ------------------

- EvalUtil:
+**EvalUtil**:

-    The test program itself: permtest.
+ * The test program itself: permtest.
 It accepts a matrix of performance scores (ERR, MAP, etc).
-    Each row of the matrix represent one retrieval method (called run in TREC terminology).
+ * Each row of the matrix represent one retrieval method (called run in TREC terminology).
-    Column I represents performance scores for the I-th query.
+ * Column I represents performance scores for the I-th query.
-    In the case of binary classification, all values are 0s and 1s.
+ * In the case of binary classification, all values are 0s and 1s.
 The first row represents ground truth labels.

- ConvScripts:
+**ConvScripts**:

-    Scripts to convert TREC output file (to the matrix format).
-Each script accepts a registry file, which lists names of the files, which contain an output of a TREC evalution utility, e.g., trec_eval.
+ * Scripts to convert TREC output file (to the matrix format).
-    Each such file should represent a single run.
+ * Each script accepts a registry file, which lists names of the files, which contain an output of a TREC evalution utility, e.g., trec_eval.

- A working example:
+ * Each such file should represent a single run.

-    To see how it works
+**A working example:**

  1) Compile the Eval util
  2) Go to the directory SampleData
  3) Run the shell script sample_run.sh
  4) Read the comments inside the script